-Student Paper Contest Rules
+Student Paper Contest

 The following rules apply for participating at the Student Paper Contest:

 - First author must be a student (a full time or a part time).
-A letter is required from major advisor (Professor) stating that the first author is a registered full-time student or part-time student, and has done a substantial portion of the work.
+A letter is required from major advisor (Professor) stating that the first author is a registered full-time student or part-time student and has done a substantial portion of the work.
 Failure to provide this letter will result in disqualification.

 - All students wishing to participate in the contest are required to follow the regular Symposium submission process for papers including registration.
 Please check the checkbox during the submission process for being considered in the contest.

-Student Paper Contest submissions are first evaluated by the Technical Program Committee (TPC), along with all other manuscript submissions, and receive no special consideration when being considered for acceptance to the Symposium.
+Student Paper Contest submissions are first evaluated by the Technical Program Committee (TPC), along with all other manuscript submissions, and receive no special consideration when being considered for acceptance to the symposium.
 Those papers that are accepted for oral presentation, identified as Student Paper submissions, and that meet the criteria (Relevance, Novelty, Quality, and Content) become eligible for the Student Paper Contest.
-The TPC and the Student Paper Contest Chairs will separately evaluate these papers again in order to select Student Paper Finalists.
+The TPC and the Student Paper Contest Chairs will separately evaluate these papers again to select Student Paper Finalists.

-Student Paper Finalists will receive email notification by mid of December 2017, and receive special recognition in the RWW 2018 Program Guide and as well on the webpage.
+Student Paper Finalists will receive email notification by mid of November and receive special recognition in the RWW Program Guide and as well on the webpage.

-Student Paper Competition Chair
+Student Paper Competition Co-Chairs